VizzleTF/GeminiCommit/README.md

   - When `true`: Automatically pushes changes after commit (requires Auto Commit to be enabled)
   - When `false`: Leaves manual push control to you
   - Note: This setting only works when Auto Commit is enabled.
 If Auto Push is enabled while Auto Commit is disabled, you'll see a warning message with a quick link to settings

+### Privacy & Telemetry
+- **Telemetry** (`geminiCommit.telemetry.enabled`):
+  - When `true`: Collects anonymous usage data to improve the extension
+  - When `false`: No telemetry data is collected
+  - Data collected: Feature usage, error rates, performance metrics
+  - No personal information or code content is ever collected

 ## Commit Formats